GuniDH/DNA-Fountain/README.md

-# Improved DNA Fountain by Guni
+# DNA Fountain by Guni

 ## Overview